Engal Anna: Plot

 Parvathi, torn between two brothers, comes running when the brothers fight among themselves on the account of whom Parvathi will marry.
 She says that she wants to be happy with both her brothers so to stop fighting.
 Parvathi has been emotionally forced to marry Durairaj.
 She is rescued by Kannan, Mayil, and Cheenu.
 SP goes and pours kerosene on Bhavani to get her husband to tell the truth, and he finally admits that it was him and his father.
 He says how his father has done it for the money but he had done it because he loved her and she was his life.
 Bhavani realises her mistakes and goes to SP's house to apologise, but she tells SP that the only thing that she can now offer is the marriage proposal of her sister Gowri to SP.
 SP initially refuses when Kannan tells that he will also remain bachelor if SP does not marry.
 SP finally agrees and tells everyone to go inside with Gowri.

 Production

 After his previous ventures failed at the box office, Vijayakanth decided to remake the Malayalam film Chronic Bachelor in Tamil.
 Siddique, who directed the original, was assigned to direct the original version.
 Siddique had initially approached Karthik to play another lead role in the film, but the actor turned it down and the role went to Prabhu Deva.
 Bhairavi, who earlier appeared in Telugu films was selected to appear as lead actress made her debut in Tamil and also changed her name to Namitha.
 Indraja, who acted in the original film, along with Anandaraj and Pandiarajan, were selected to play supporting roles.
 The film marked the debut of Malayalam actor Lal in Tamil films.

 Soundtrack

 The soundtrack was composed by Deva.
-The song "Kaal Kilo" is based on Hindi song "Kahan Pe Mere Jaan" from Hindi film Calcutta Mail.